 Figure 1.
 Simple overview of the immune system.
 The immune system provides a potent, multi-layered defense against attack from pathogenic microorganisms including viruses, bacteria, fungi and protozoa, and provides defense against cancer through anti-tumor activity.
 The various cellular and soluble elements in the immune system's armory against infectious agents can broadly be divided into innate (non-specific) and acquired (specific) arms.
 On encountering a pathogen, the first and second lines of defense, the innate immune system is activated.
 The innate immune system comprises physical and chemical barriers (e.g., the skin and mucosal membranes) and phagocytes (e.g., neutrophils, monocytes, etc.) that ingest and kill microorganisms along with other non-specific killer cells.
 The third line of defense, the acquired immune system, is highly specialized, yet slower to deploy than the innate immune system.
 The acquired immune system comprises the lymphocytes; specifically, T and B lymphocytes that proliferate and serve a multitude of roles including B cell antibody production, cytotoxic T cell killing and the development of T memory cells, so that an augmented response can be mounted on subsequent pathogen exposure (the scientific basis for Edward Jenner's discovery of vaccination).
-Although subdividing the immune system into innate and acquired arms affords a simple description, this distinction is rather crude as the innate and acquired immune system to work together in harmony.
+Although subdividing the immune system into innate and acquired arms affords a simple description, this distinction is rather crude as the innate and acquired immune systems are very much intertwined.
+For example, the processes of antigen presentation and recognition and pathogen exclusion require cells of the innate and acquired immune system to work together in harmony.